manifold-systems/manifold/manifold-deps-parent/manifold-templates/README.md

 # Whitespace

-ManTL language constructs are silent with respect to the template's output.
+With the exception of the `nest` directive ManTL language constructs are silent with respect to the template's output.
 That is to say, contiguous whitespace characters leading and trailing a language construct are omitted from the template's generated content.
 Whitespace characters include spaces, tabs, and new lines.
 ```jsp
   <%@ import java.util.ArrayList %>
   <% if(true) { <%>